 The demand for U.S. bullion coins has reportedly been weak this year.
 And, the monitoring of sales has been analogous to a three-legged race at a picnic, where anybody could finish.

 The silver Eagle sales are reportedly doing better than gold, in the race to be less negative.
-The total of coins that were sold in the first 10 months of 2017 reportedly equals 44.9% of the number of coins that are sold in all of 2016.
+The total of coins sold in the first 10 months of 2017 reportedly equals 44.9% of the number of coins sold in 2016.

 A small consolation to the precious white metal fans is having the gold demand as only half as strong as the silver demand.
 And, buyers have reportedly taken only 25.1% as much gold Eagles as it was taken in 2016.
 Market experts indicate this as weak, considering that this has been an up year for the price of gold.

-Bullion is reportedly used as a hedge against forms of financial disaster including inflation, and if investors feel that a disaster is looming, they would cut their purchases of the precious metals.
+Bullion is reportedly used as a hedge against forms of financial disaster, including inflation.
+If investors feel that a disaster is looming, they will cut their purchases of the precious metals.
 Meanwhile, coin collectors would be pleased that the silver Eagle sales are doing better than the gold Eagle counterparts.